-The Tauranga Urban Strategy suggests a new direction for how the city grows and changes, putting greater focus on developing existing urban areas.
-It will place an emphasis on place-making of our town centres (including local shopping centres) to support more compact forms of housing, with retail, community spaces and commercial activities.
+The Tauranga Urban Strategy responds to our growth challenge by putting greater focus on planning for growth in our existing urban areas.
+It emphasises placemaking in and around our town centres (including local shopping centres) to support more compact forms of housing, with retail, community spaces and commercial activities.

 The core components of the draft strategy are:

 - A greater number of houses within existing urban areas;

 - Provision of greater housing choice including smaller, more affordable houses;

 - More people living within easy access of shops and facilities;

 - An enhanced public transport network to service growing town centres; and

 - Investment in infrastructure, facilities, services, amenity, streetscape and quality urban design in and around town centres.

 Last Reviewed: 20/06/2018